dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 A few things to note:

 * Auth0 Webtasks are Node.js functions.
   * With the new Serverless plugin, you can author your handlers in **Node 8**.
 This gives you access to new ES7 features like the `await` keyword.
-At this point, existing Webtasks customers are probably drooling wondering why they can't use Node 8?
-This is only available today for the Serverless community through our new plugin!
-  * Webtasks support several different [programming models](https://webtask.io/docs/model), with this being the most common.
+  * Webtasks support several different [programming models](https://webtask.io/docs/model).
+The example above shows the most common form.
 * Each Webtask is exposed directly as an HTTP endpoint.
 There is no special gateway or binding configuration, it is immediately available.
 * The context object.
 The [context](https://webtask.io/docs/context) which allow you access the request body, query string params, secrets and more.
 * The callback object.
 This is a standard node callback, which you invoke to tell Webtask the request has completed.

 ## Going further with Express, Pug and Nexmo.
 Now that you've seen the basics, let's go into a more advanced use case and see where Webtasks really shines.
 As I mentioned earlier, Webtasks give you strong HTTP fidelity.
 You can even use `Express` to create tasks that have multiple routes, use connect middleware, etc.

 Let's add a new endpoint to our service that will serve up a webpage that we can use to send an SMS message.
 We'll use `Express` to create a webtask that has 2 routes.
 The first will render a `pug` template with a form to collect the phone number and messag.
 The second endoint will be posted to from the form and use `Nexmo` to send an SMS message.

 ### Configure the new handler and variables
 Open up the serverless.yml file and add a new handler called `smssend`.
 Also configure the environment to read from a new secrets.yml file that you are going to create in the root.

 Your serverless.yml body should look like the following: